 Training and Support

-Training is formally given through course 60618: Chemical Crystallography.
-Researchers who have had prior experience are also welcome to utilize the facilty.
+Training is formally given through course CHEM60618: Chemical Crystallography.
+Researchers who have had prior experience are also welcome to utilize the facility.
 Please consult with Dr. Oliver for your specific needs.

 The Facility is maintained by Dr. Oliver who provides services for data collection for users outside of the core of trained users.
 External collaborations are welcomed.